-It tends to be successful too — research from Marketing Charts found that 2 in 3 B2B free trials result in paid subscriptions.
+It tends to be successful too — research shows that on average, one in four uses of a free trial will convert to a paid subscription.
 Some tips for getting the most out of your trial include:

 Let’s face it, the ultimate goal of a website for a SaaS company is to get subscribers.
 A good call to action (CTA) helps achieve this by converting undecided visitors to paying subscribers.
 Your CTA should be direct, to the point, and convincing.

 Building a website for your SaaS company that works will be a challenging task.
 The bar is set high, and this isn’t an industry where you can get away with a subpar website.

 However, if you include the elements above, build on a sound strategy and invest the right amount of time and resources in your site, you’ll soon see a return on your investment with more engagement, leads and subscribers.
 To learn how Spot On can deliver the best website possible for your company, sign up for our website performance audit now.